Software is a great combination between artistry and engineering. – Bill Gates

 Thank you for watching !
 Like, Share, and Subscribe for more.

 ERPNext is a versatile Enterprise Resource Planning (ERP) software that allows businesses to manage their financial transactions effectively.
-Configuring sales and purchase taxes in ERPNext is crucial for accurate financial reporting and compliance.
+Configuring ERPNext sales tax and ERPNext purchase taxes is crucial for accurate financial reporting and statutory compliance.
+Whether you're dealing with GST, VAT, or other applicable taxes, setting up purchase sales tax templates correctly ensures streamlined operations.

 Step 1: Log In to ERPNext

 Start by logging in to your ERPNext account using your credentials.
-Ensure that you have the necessary permissions to configure taxes.
+Ensure that you have the necessary permissions to configure sales and purchase tax templates.

 Step 2: Access the Taxes and Charges Template List

 Once logged in, navigate to "Setup" in the main menu and select "Taxes and Charges Template List."
-This is where you can define tax templates for both sales and purchases.
+This is where you can define tax templates separately for ERPNext sales tax and ERPNext purchase taxes, depending on your business needs.

 Step 3: Create a New Tax Template

-To create a new tax template, click on the "+ New" button.
-This will open a form where you can define the tax template details.
+To create a new purchase sales tax or sales tax template, click on the "+ New" button.
+This will open a form where you can define specific tax configurations for different transaction types.

 Step 4: Define Tax Template Details